helmfile/helmfile/docs/builtin-objects.md

   - `StateFile.Path`: The path of the root state file

 The built-in values always begin with a capital letter.
 This is in keeping with Go's naming convention.
-When you create your own names, you are free to use a convention that suits your team.
+When you define your own values and template variables, you are free to use a convention that suits your team.